immalloy/ALE-Psych/README.md

 - The options menu is pending rewriting in HScript
 - The menu for customizing note colors has not been added yet
 - We plan to add more classes that can be extended through custom classes

-## Where can I download it?

-Although we recommend waiting for an official release due to ongoing changes, sometimes minor, or having the source code on hand, you can download the engine using [Github Actions](https://github.com/ALE-Engine-Crew/ALE-Psych/actions).

 ---